What is technical education?

 At Key Stage 5, our Applied Generals carry UCAS points, just like A-Levels, which are accepted by universities should you want to move on to further study.
 You should always contact your preferred university to confirm their specific entry requirements.

-All NCFE qualifications carry an element of examination.
-This could consists of a portfolio of work which will be marked internally by teachers, or exam papers which will be externally marked by NCFE.
+All NCFE qualifications have assessment requirements.
+This could consist of a portfolio of work which will be marked internally by teachers, or exam papers which will be externally marked by NCFE.
 It’s important to prepare and revise for these exams, the same as you would for a GCSE or an A Level.

 Exam prep: hints and tips!